harrystech/arthur-redshift-etl/log_processing/README.md

 In Kibana, add `dw-etl-logs-*` in **Management** -> **Index Patterns** and select `@timestamp` as the timestamp.

-Also, it's probably best to use UTC instead of the browser time, e.g. **Management** -> **Advanced Settings**:
+Also, it's probably best to use UTC instead of the browser time, so change in **Management** -> **Advanced Settings**:
 ```text
 dateFormat:tz    UTC
 dateFormat       YYYY/MM/DD HH:mm:ss.SSS
 defaultIndex     dw-etl-logs-*
 ```

 No further changes should be necessary.
-We use `@timestamp` so tools like Timelion should pick up the timestamp correctly.
+We use `@timestamp` so tools like Timelion will pick up the timestamp automatically.

 # Testing